progit/progit/de/02-git-basics/01-chapter2.markdown

 <!--To remove a file from Git, you have to remove it from your tracked files (more accurately, remove it from your staging area) and then commit.
 The `git rm` command does that and also removes the file from your working directory so you don’t see it as an untracked file next time around.-->

 Um eine Datei aus der Git Versionskontrolle zu entfernen, muss diese von den verfolgten Dateien (genauer, aus der Staging Area) entfernt werden und dann mit einem Commit bestätigt werden.
-Der Befehl `git rm` tut genau das - und löscht die Datei außerdem aus dem Arbeitsverzeichnis, so dass sie dort nicht unbeabsichtigt (als eine nun unversionierte Datei) liegen bleibt.
+Der Befehl `git rm` tut genau das – und löscht die Datei außerdem aus dem Arbeitsverzeichnis, so dass sie dort nicht unbeabsichtigt (als eine nun unversionierte Datei) liegen bleibt.

 <!--If you simply remove the file from your working directory, it shows up under the “Changes not staged for commit” (that is, _unstaged_) area of your `git status` output:-->

-Wenn du einfach nur eine Datei aus dem Arbeitsverzeichnis löschst, wird sie in der Sektion "Changes not staged for commit" angezeigt, wenn du `git status` ausführst:
+Wenn du einfach nur eine Datei aus dem Arbeitsverzeichnis löschst, wird sie in der Sektion „Changes not staged for commit“ angezeigt, wenn du `git status` ausführst:

 	$ rm grit.gemspec
 	$ git status